streamlit/streamlit/README.md

 [Streamlit Cloud](https://streamlit.io/cloud) is our deployment solution for managing, sharing, and collaborating on your Streamlit apps.

 - The Teams and Enterprise tiers provide secure single-click deploy, authentication, web editing, versioning, and much more for your Streamlit apps.
-They're both currently in closed beta, and you can join the wait-list [here](https://streamlit.io/cloud-sign-up).
+You can sign-up [here](https://share.streamlit.io/signup).
 - The Community tier (formerly Streamlit sharing) is the perfect solution if your app is hosted in a public GitHub repo and you’d like anyone in the world to be able to access it.
-It's completely free to use and you can request your invite [here.](https://streamlit.io/community-sign-up)
+It's completely free to use and you can sign-up [here].(https://share.streamlit.io)

 ## License